williamouyang/okta.github.io/_source/docs/api/resources/authn.md

 ##### Poll for Duo WebSdk Activation Response Example
 {:.api .api-response .api-response-example}

-In this example we just enrolled and activated Duo but the question and sms factors are not enrolled.
+In this example we just enrolled and activated Duo but the question and SMS factors are not enrolled.

 ~~~json
 {